 - Plant health.

-The Agency also relies on a Scientific Board, chaired by Paul Frimat, that ensures the quality and independence of its expert assessment work.
+The Agency also relies on a Scientific Board that ensures the quality and independence of its expert assessment work.
 The Scientific Board is independent and made up exclusively of scientists.
 It gives a large number of seats to foreign scientists and it ensures a balance between the Agency’s major fields of expertise.
 It also oversees the process of evaluating the Agency's research activities.

 Collaborative and impartial expert assessment